nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 ### 2.2 Mounting TLS certificate secret to the function runner

-The TLS secret must then be mounted onto the function runner similarly to how the docker config secret was done previously [here](#mounting-docker-config-secret-to-the-function-runner).
+The TLS secret must then be mounted onto the function runner similarly to how the docker config secret was done previously in section 1.2

 ```yaml
     volumeMounts: